-However, even though the ICCPR does not contain any explicit limitation on the right to privacy, it is obvious that this right is not boundless.
-The European Convention on Human Rights, which defines the right in similar words, provides a list of exceptions.
-For example, certain measures during a criminal investigation can legally interfere with the right to privacy.
-Nevertheless, the alleged ubiquity of mass surveillance raises concerns about the proportionality between the results of such surveillance and the interference with people’s privacy.
+The ICCPR does not contain explicit limitations on the right to privacy, but it is clear that this right is not boundless.
+The European Convention on Human Rights, which defines the right in similar terms, provides exceptions for certain measures during criminal investigations.
+However, the ubiquity of mass surveillance raises concerns about the proportionality between the results of such surveillance and the intrusion on privacy.

 Feedback